rishureetesh/rishureetesh/README.md

 - 🔭 I’m working as a Software Developer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- ⚡ In my free time I read tech articles, explore new technologies and do freelancing.
+- ⚡ In my free time I read tech articles, explore new technologies, and do freelancing.
 - 📫 How to reach me: &nbsp; https://iamreetesh.com/
 ---